Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-Generation of an \class{epidataCS} object is illustrated below for the IMD data, which is already contained as \code{data("imdepi")} in our package.
-The main input component is the \class{SpatialPointsDataFrame} of individual point-referenced cases of IMD: \begin{Schunk} \begin{Sinput} R> summary(events) \end{Sinput} \end{Schunk} \begin{Schunk} \begin{Soutput} Object of class SpatialPointsDataFrame Coordinates: min max x40394665 y27103525 Is projected: TRUE proj4string : [+init=epsg:3035 +units=km +proj=laea +lat_0=52 +lon_0=10 +x_0=4321000 +y_0=3210000 +ellps=GRS80 +no_defs] Number of points: 636 Data attributes: time tile type eps.t eps.s sex agegrp Min. : 0 05354 : 34 B:336 Min. :30 Min. :200 female:292 [0,3) :194 1st Qu.: 539 05370 : 27 C:300 1st Qu.:30 1st Qu.:200 male :339 [3,19) :279 Median :1155 11000 : 27 Median :30 Median :200 NA's : 5 [19,Inf):162 Mean :1193 05358 : 13 Mean :30 Mean :200 NA's : 1 3rd Qu.:1808 05162 : 12 3rd Qu.:30 3rd Qu.:200 Max. :2543 05382 : 12 Max. :30 Max. :200 (Other):511 \end{Soutput} \end{Schunk} Event coordinates are available as residence postcode centroids projected in the \emph{European Terrestrial Reference System 1989} in kilometer units.
-Time is measured in days and the \code{tile} column contains the official key of the enclosing administrative district (matching \code{stgrid$tile}).
-There are two types of events labeled as \code{"B"} and \code{"C"}, which refer to the serogroups of the two meningococcal finetypes \emph{B:P1.7-2,4:F1-5} and \emph{C:P1.5,2:F3-3} contained in the data.
-The infectious period is assumed to last up to \code{eps.t = 30} days and spatial interaction is limited to a \code{eps.s = 200} km radius for all events.
+The core \code{events} data must be provided in the form of a \class{SpatialPointsDataFrame} as defined by the package \pkg{sp} \citep{Bivand.etal2013}: \begin{Schunk} \begin{Sinput} R> summary(events) \end{Sinput} \end{Schunk} \begin{Schunk} \begin{Soutput} Object of class SpatialPointsDataFrame Coordinates: min max x 4039 4665 y 2710 3525 Is projected: TRUE proj4string : [+init=epsg:3035 +units=km +proj=laea +lat_0=52 +lon_0=10 +x_0=4321000 +y_0=3210000 +ellps=GRS80 +no_defs] Number of points: 636 Data attributes: time tile type eps.t eps.s sex agegrp Min. : 0 05354 : 34 B:336 Min. :30 Min. :200 female:292 [0,3) :194 1st Qu.: 539 05370 : 27 C:300 1st Qu.:30 1st Qu.:200 male :339 [3,19) :279 Median :1155 11000 : 27 Median :30 Median :200 NA's : 5 [19,Inf):162 Mean :1193 05358 : 13 Mean :30 Mean :200 NA's : 1 3rd Qu.:1808 05162 : 12 3rd Qu.:30 3rd Qu.:200 Max. :2543 05382 : 12 Max. :30 Max. :200 (Other):511 \end{Soutput} \end{Schunk} The associated event coordinates are residence postcode centroids, projected in the \emph{European Terrestrial Reference System 1989} (in kilometer units) to enable Euclidean geometry.
+See the \code{spTransform}-methods in package \pkg{rgdal} \citep{R:rgdal} for how to project latitude and longitude coordinates into a planar coordinate reference system (CRS).
+The data frame associated with these spatial coordinates ($\bm{s}_i$) contains a number of required variables and additional event marks (in the notation of Section~\ref{sec:twinstim:methods}: $\{(t_i,[\bm{s}_i],k_i,\tau_i,\delta_i,\bm{m}_i): i = 1,\dotsc,n\}$).
+For the IMD data, the event \code{time} is measured in days since the beginning of the observation period 2002--2008 and is subject to a tie-breaking procedure (described later).
+The \code{tile} column refers to the region of the spatio-temporal grid where the event occurred and here contains the official key of the administrative district of the patient's residence.
+There are two \code{type}s of events labeled as \code{"B"} and \code{"C"}, which refer to the serogroups of the two meningococcal finetypes \emph{B:P1.7-2,4:F1-5} and \emph{C:P1.5,2:F3-3} contained in the data.
+The \code{eps.t} and \code{eps.s} columns specify upper limits for temporal and spatial interaction, respectively.
+Here, the infectious period is assumed to last a maximum of 30 days and spatial interaction is limited to a 200 km radius for all cases.
 The latter has numerical advantages for a Gaussian interaction function $f$ with a relatively small standard deviation.
 For a power-law kernel, however, this restriction will be dropped to enable occasional long-range transmission.
 The last two data attributes displayed in the above \code{event} summary are covariates from the case reports: the gender and age group of the patient.